 - Diffuse axonal injury (DAI)

-- Pathological changes (e.g., disrupted blood-brain barrier) following an acute CNS injury or its treatment (see “Pathophysiology” in “Secondary brain injury and neuroprotective measures” for details)
+- Examples: disrupted blood-brain barrier, (see “Pathophysiology” in “Secondary brain injury” for details)

 Clinical features vary depending on the severity, location, and type of TBI.
 Patients require neurological examination and assessment of sensorium and cognition.
 For details see “Clinical features” in “EDH”, “SDH”, “SAH”, “ICH” and “Mild TBI”.